EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: Related Work

-\paragraph{Agent Evaluation in Simulated Environment.} Existing work in agent evaluation primarily focuses on text-based and sandbox-like environments that assess an agent's cognitive and behavioral abilities in goal-oriented tasks \cite{zhou2023webarena, chen2022reliable, chen2024playbest, yu2024finconsynthesizedllmmultiagent, deng2024mind2web}, with emerging research exploring the integration of LM/VLM-enabled agents in robotics to address challenges in real-world, embodied settings \cite{liang2023code, huang2023voxposer, huang2024rekep, rana2023sayplan}.
+\paragraph{Agent Evaluation in Simulated Environment.} Agent evaluation often focuses on text-based or sandbox environments for assessing cognitive and behavioral abilities in goal-oriented tasks \cite{zhou2023webarena, chen2022reliable, chen2024playbest, yu2024finconsynthesizedllmmultiagent, deng2024mind2web}, with emerging work exploring LM/VLM-enabled agents in robotics for real-world challenges \cite{liang2023code, huang2023voxposer, huang2024rekep, rana2023sayplan, zhu2025multiagentbench, yang2025embodiedbench}.
 Text-based environments \cite{yuan2018counting, cote2019textworld}, such as interactive fiction games \cite{lin2024swiftsage} or conversational agents \cite{GameEval}, evaluate natural language understanding, reasoning, and decision-making consistency \cite{uludaugli2023non,qi2024civrealm}.
 Games like Zork \cite{zork1980} and TextWorld measure narrative comprehension and problem-solving in structured contexts.
 In contrast, sandbox environments \cite{lin2023agentsims, gan2021threedworld, fan2022minedojo} like Minecraft \cite{zhu2023ghost} and Roblox \cite{rospigliosi2022metaverse} provide more open-ended settings that test spatial reasoning, planning, and collaboration \cite{carroll2019utility, multi_agent_coordination}.
-Evaluation of agents in these environments typically relies on task-specific, cognitive, behavioral, and learning metrics to assess their ability to achieve objectives, reason adaptively, and collaborate.
-However, existing benchmarks often neglect creative adaptation in unfamiliar environments requiring unconventional tool use and proactive problem-solving.
-To address this gap, we introduce EscapeBench which evaluates agents' creative reasoning and strategic problem-solving through navigating uncertain goal-achieving pathways, offering a new dimension of agent evaluation.
+The settings typically rely on task-specific metrics for goal achievement but overlook creative and proactive problem-solving in unfamiliar contexts.
+To address this, we introduce EscapeBench to evaluate agents' creative reasoning in navigating uncertain goal pathways, offering a novel approach to agent assessment.